CfA-Library/dotCfA/README.md

-# dotCfA
-dotCfA: Collaborating for Astronomy
+# dotCfA: Collaborating for Astronomy